ompl/ompl/doc/markdown/CForest.md

 - `ompl::geometric::CForest`

-Currently, CForest is implemented with RRT* (ompl::geometric::RRTstar) as underlying planner, since it is the only single-query, incremental, optimal planning algorithm available.
+Currently RRT* (ompl::geometric::RRTstar) is the only underlying planner available, since it is the only single-query, incremental, optimal planning algorithm implemented in OMPL.

 The CForest planner is the responsible of coordinating the different trees and sharing the solutions found.
 Path sharing is done through a specific CForest state sampler (ompl::base::CForestStateSampler).
 This sampler allows to add states to sample: if a state has been added to the sampler, it will _sample_ it in the following call to \c sampleUniform() (or any of the other sampling calls).